dora-team/dora.dev/hugo/content/research/2022/_index.md

 date: 2022-10-01
 draft: false
 research_year: 2022
-# SEM and survey questions are included via template: templates/research_archives/single.html, if specified in front matter.
-# The data for survey questions can be found at data/survey_questions.json
-sections_to_display:
-    - 'Structural Equation Model'
-    - 'Questions'
 type: research_archives
+tab_order: "0"
+tab_title: "Overview"
+layout: single
 ---

-# DORA's Research Program: 2022
 In 2022, DORA continued its investigation into software development and operations, and the capabilities which drive performance.
 This year's deep-dive investigations included Security, Reliability, and Culture.
 You can [download the 2022 report here]({{< relref "dora-report" >}}).
-Below are some of the analytical tools used in producing the report.